 Although Parsley, Sage, Rosemary and Thyme is officially the third album by Simon & Garfunkel, they certainly did not take the traditional path to get to this point.
 Nevertheless, this album would be their commercial and artistic breakthrough which would launch them into international stardom through the rest of the 1960s (and far beyond that for Paul Simon).
 This album, like many albums from 1966, fused different styles and genres while it experimented with non-traditional instrumentation which helped push out the outer walls of the rock n roll universe.

 Starting out a decade earlier as the teen duet Tom & Jerry, these natives from Queens in New York City struggled for years to find an audience and an identity.
 While attending college in 1963, Simon & Garfunkel began to catch on in the burgeoning folk scene in New York’s Greenwich Village and this ultimately led to a record deal with Columbia Records.
 Their debut album, Wednesday Morning, 3am, was recorded and released in 1964 and contained a few originals penned by Simon among mostly cover songs.
 However, it did not fare very well in popularity leading to a breakup of Simon & Garfunkel shortly afterward, with Paul Simon moving to England to pursue a solo career.
 There in 1965 Simon recorded his solo album, The Paul Simon Songbook and began his own rise through the English folk scene.
-But back in the states a song from the Simon & Garfunkel album called “The Sound of Silence” was slowly climbing the charts, due mainly to its vast popularity on college radio stations.
+But back in the states a song from the Simon & Garfunkel debut album called “The Sound of Silence” was slowly climbing the charts, due mainly to its vast popularity on college radio stations.
 Seeing an opportunity, the duo’s producer, Tom Wilson dubbed in some electric guitars, bass and drums onto the original, pure acoustic track of “The Sound of Silence” and released it as a single nationwide.
 The song climbed the charts an ultimately hit #1 on January 1, 1966.
-With this development, Simon & Garfunkel reunited and quickly recorded a bunch of songs, including five from Simon’s recent solo album, which were released as the album Sounds of Silence in early 1966.
-This album fared much better than the duo’s debut effort and gave them the creative freedom to work on an all-original album of new songs.
+With this development, Simon & Garfunkel reunited and quickly recorded a bunch of songs, including five from Simon’s recent solo album, which were released on the duo’s second album, Sounds of Silence in early 1966.
+This album fared much better than their debut effort and gave them some creative freedom to work on a new, all-original album of independent songs.

 Released in October 1966, Parsley, Sage, Rosemary, & Thyme got its name from a traditional English ballad that originated in the 16th century, which Simon learned while in the United Kingdom.
 The album would go an to receive popular as well as critical acclaim and serve as a lynchpin to Simon & Garfunkel’s career.